corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-This is a very generic function that can be used for many different use cases.
+This generic function that can be used for many different use cases.
 Higher-order functions like this are a typical pattern in functional programming
 and are also available in Rust.

-The imperative version looks quite similar:
+The imperative version, while concise, now incorporates a higher-order function,
+demonstrating that the line between functional and imperative programming is
+often blurry:

 ```rust
 fn filter_files(p: &Path, valid: &impl Fn(&Path) -> bool) -> Result<Vec<PathBuf>> {